zerinho6Bot/Staff-bot/README.md

 ### Coding style

 Staff-bot uses [Standard](https://github.com/standard/standard) so you should too, click on Stardard to check it's repository and how to install it, I recommend you to do this before trying to work on the code since the eslint'll pretty much not work without you installing it in the global.

-The only rule that Staff Bot changes from standard is the use of single quotes that's already said to the interpreter on the .eslintrc.json

 If unsure of your coding style you can run ``standard --fix`` outside the src folder so it'll fix everything it can for you.